 Congratulations to all of our award winners, and especially to our top-placing students.
 You can find a full list of the prizes here.

-- Gabe Lewis, Waterloo High School, Third Place Senior Division
+- Sam Berkley, Governor French Academy, Third Place Senior Division